Personality Compatibility: Personality Types, Traits, and Models Compatibility

 This self-report inventory, developed by Katharine Cook Briggs and Isabel Briggs Myers, delves into individual preferences across four dichotomies: Extraversion/Introversion, Sensing/Intuition, Thinking/Feeling, and Judging/Perceiving.

 Each type represents a unique set of strengths and weaknesses as well as inherent ways people perceive the world around them and make decisions.
-For instance, an ENFJ personality type signifies an individual who is Extraverted (E), Intuitive (N), Feeling (F), Judgmental(J), while INTP refers to someone who leans towards Introversion(I), Intuition(N), Thinking(T) and Perception(P).
+For instance, an ENFJ personality type signifies an Extraverted individual (E), Intuitive (N), Feeling (F), or Judgmental(J), while INTP refers to someone who leans towards Introversion(I), Intuition(N), Thinking(T) and Perception(P).

 Interestingly enough, research suggests that although seemingly polar opposites in terms of their traits—INTP’s rationality balances ENFJ’s empathetic nature making them highly compatible.